callmeEthan/FlashyBar/README.md

 Each bar have their own Settings.inc and layout.inc file, user should edit them if necessary.
 CPU stats are from [core temp](https://www.alcpu.com/CoreTemp/), you can edit skin .ini and change measure appropriately if you have different program.
 GPU stats are from [MSI Afterburner](https://www.guru3d.com/files-details/msi-afterburner-beta-download.html)
+Drive bar flash effect based on disk read/write speed, this variable is automatically updated to your top speed.

 ## Credit
 Plugin included: